2019 is just around the corner – it’s time to look back on this year.

 On another hand, I see some peers/mates skyrocket their careers and I feel I’m not able to catch up with them yet.

-Nevertheless, I do understand people who prefer to spend lives doing uninteresting work and watching Netflix, discussing politics, sports and other things they can’t affect every evening.
+Nevertheless, I do understand people who prefer to spend lives doing uninteresting work and watching Netflix, discussing politics, sports and other things.
 I actually envy them, it must be very comfy living, no sarcasm.
 But I would never accept them complaining of lack of time, money, etc.

 So, am I really busy and tired or just imagining that?
 IDK.